label32/LootProtect/README.md

     - /lp disable/d/0 - Disable plugin
     - /lp logging/log/l - Toggle logging
     - /lp status  - Show current config and enable status

+For the above, you can type /lp enable OR /lp 1 to enable, etc.

 ### Permissions
   - lootprotect.all - Player overrides all access controls